 Now that the weather is getting warmer, ponds are springing into growth.
 I have always been fascinated with water gardens and the beauty of waterlily plants.
 The flowers come in many colors and some plants have interesting variegated foliage.

 While living in Los Angeles, my waterlily - Nymphaea ‘Colorado’ was in bloom for almost 10 months of the year and had the most beautiful fragrance.
-This is a hardy waterlily that can easily withstand much colder winters than California.
+This is a hardy waterlily that can easily withstand much colder winters than in California.

 One of my “Bucket List” dream plants to grow is the elusive Victoria Waterlily, Victoria amazonica.
 After teaching floral design classes at Longwood Gardens last year, I was invited to wade into the famous water ponds to see my dream plant up close.
 There are two different species and a wonderful hybrid between them known as Victoria ‘Longwood Hybrid’.